 (1) Alex Rodriguez, NYY, 3B: Hopefully the off-season wasn’t too much for this soft cookie.

 (2) Hanley Ramirez, FLA, SS: How many tools can a player have again?
 5?
-No that doesn’t seem right.
+No that doesn’t seem like enough.

 (5) Jose Reyes, NYM, SS: 78 SB and 119 runs in ’07, and he’s still only 24.